The Crying Game| 1992

 The gardens in which Fergus skulks to watch Dil are in nearby Hoxton Square.
 Dil’s apartment, where the goldfish meet a sad end on the pavement, is 8-9 Hoxton Square – which true to the area’s reputation for relentless gentrification – is now cocktail bar Happiness Forgets.
 But check back in around ten minutes – things change fast.
 That’s Hoxton for you.

 Irish terrorist Jude (Miranda Richardson) spies on the couple at classic Indian restaurant, Clifton, now Preem & Prithi Balti House, 124-126 Brick Lane, E1, which still boasts the striking murals seen in the film.
+Brick Lane is London’s Banglatown – the heart of the Bangladeshi community and almost every other business in the street is a curry house.

 Dil follows Fergus to the Lowndes Arms pub, which stood at 37 Chesham Street, SW1, northeast of Sloane Square.
 The bar has since closed down and been revamped as a private house with no clue to its former use.
 It stands opposite the ‘discreet knocking shop’ where the IRA carries out its bloodily bungled attack on the judge, at 100 Eaton Place.
 I don’t have to add that this is not a – discreet or otherwise – knocking shop.